oracle-livelabs/database/datapump-x-platform-migration/01-preparationtarget/preparationtarget.md

 This lab assumes you have:

-- Connected to the Hands On Lab
+- Connected to the lab

 ## Task 1: Open Terminal Window, Create OS Target Directory and Unzip XTTS ZIP File (TARGET)

 ### Open Terminal Window
 Open a terminal windows by clicking on the "Terminal" icon. <br>
-Use this terminal window to execute all commands related to the __TARGET__ database.
+Use this terminal window to execute all commands related to the __target__ database.

 ![Screenshot of the Linux Hands On Lab Terminal icon](./images/terminal.png " ")

-All following screenshots related to the __TARGET__ will have a light green_ background color.
+All following screenshots related to the __target__ will have a light green_ background color.

 ### Create OS Directory (TARGET)
-Activate the target terminal window and create a directory for the XTTS TARGET files.
+Activate the target terminal window and create a directory for the XTTS target files.

   ```
     <copy>